Table of Contents

 If you were a real estate dealer, include only the rent received from real estate (including personal property leased with this real estate) you held for the primary purpose of renting to produce income.
 Do not use Schedule E to report income and expenses from rentals of real estate you held for sale to customers in the ordinary course of your business as a real estate dealer.
 Instead use Schedule C or C-EZ for those rentals.

-For more details on rental income, use TeleTax topic 414 (see What is TeleTax? in the Instructions for Form 1040), or see Pub.
+For more details on rental income, see Pub.
 527.

 Report on line 4 royalties from oil, gas, or mineral properties (not including operating interests); copyrights; and patents.
 Use a separate column (A, B, or C) for each royalty property.

-If you are in business as a self-employed writer, inventor, artist, etc., report your royalty income and expenses on Schedule C.
+If you are in business as a self-employed writer, inventor, artist, etc., report your royalty income and expenses on Schedule C or C-EZ.

 You may be able to treat amounts received as “royalties” for the transfer of a patent or amounts received on the disposal of coal and iron ore as the sale of a capital asset.
 For details, see Pub.
 544.

 Enter on line 4 the gross amount of rent and royalty income, even if state or local taxes were withheld from oil or gas payments you received.
 Include taxes withheld by the producer on line 16.

 Enter your rental and royalty expenses for each property in the appropriate column.
 You can deduct all ordinary and necessary expenses, such as taxes, interest, repairs, insurance, management fees, agents' commissions, and depreciation.

 Do not deduct the value of your own labor or amounts paid for capital investments or capital improvements.

 Enter your total expenses for mortgage interest (line 12), depreciation expenses and depletion (line 18), and total expenses (line 20) on lines 23c through 23e, respectively, even if you have only one property.